 Going on a holiday in Kuching and want to know all the best places to visit in Kuching?
 We have you covered!
-Below you will find our guide to all the best attractions in Kuching to plan your ultimate trip.
+Below, you will find our guide to all the best attractions in Kuching to plan your ultimate trip.

-Grab your Malaysia Kuching map, and let’s explore this modern city.
-Wondering where to visit in Kuching, well if it’s your first time we suggest starting at the Waterfront.
-You’ll find a plethora of attractions in the vicinity, including some of the top 10 places to visit in Kuching including The Astana and Fort Margherita.
+Grab your Malaysia Kuching map, and let’s explore this modern city!
+Wondering where to visit in Kuching, well if it’s your first time we suggest starting at the waterfront.
+You’ll find a plethora of attractions in the vicinity, including some of the top 10 places to visit in Kuching including the Astana and Fort Margherita.

-Being one of the most culturally diverse cities of Malaysia, the heritage trail covers museums focused on different cultures and religions, and many highlight the region’s many indigenous groups.
-There are so many interesting places in Kuching town that you need to plan appropriately to hit them all within your stay!
+Being one of the most culturally diverse cities of Malaysia, the heritage trail covers museums focused on different cultures and religions and many highlight the region’s many indigenous groups.

 No list of where to visit in Kuching, Sarawak, would be complete without mentioning the abundant nature on the doorstep of the city.
 Only an hour outside of Kuching city you have splendid national parks such as the Bako National Park, the best place in Kuching, Sarawak, to discover those cheeky proboscis monkeys.
-And another of the places of interest in Kuching, Malaysia, is the awesome Gunung Gading National Park home to the world’s largest flower – the Rafflesia.

-It’s hard for us to pinpoint the best place in Kuching, Sarawak (and we haven’t even mentioned the orangutans yet!) as there are simply so many spectacular adventurers to be enjoyed.
+It’s hard for us to pinpoint the best place in Kuching, Sarawak (and we haven’t even mentioned the orangutans yet!) as there are simply so many spectacular adventures to be enjoyed.
 You definitely need more than 1 day in Kuching!

-Below, you will find our Kuching trip blog guide with everything you need to know about the best places of interest in Kuching, Sarawak, as well as the best places to stay for your ultimate holiday in Kuching!!
+Below, you will find our Kuching trip blog guide with everything you need to know about the best places of interest in Kuching, Sarawak, as well as the best places to stay for your ultimate holiday in Kuching!
 There is also a handy Kuching attraction map of the interesting places in Kuching, Sarawak.

 Travelling to Malaysia?
 Click here to download your free Malaysia Trip Planning checklist.
 We’ll help you get ready for your trip!